oliviamirascian/CSE455_FinalWebsite/index.md

 </div>

 ## <ins><b> Model Performance </b></ins>
 The paper experiments with different hyper-parameter settings to improve performance.
 We decided to do similarly.
 The paper suggested that using a smaller learning rate in the last layer is essential for the network to converge, so we decided to use 2 different learning rates: 10<sup>-4</sup> and 5 * 10<sup>-5</sup> to compare the performances.
+We will train each of our model for 20 epochs.

 As we train our models, we will try to prove some claims that were made in the paper:
 1. A smaller learning rate in the last layer is important for the network to converge.